-First of all, search engine optimization’s foundation and core is about building links.
+First of all, search engine optimization’s foundation and core are about building links.
 Take the example of Google-bombing, where many people link to a certain webpage with the same anchor text, in a concerted attempt to have that page rank for the words in the anchor text, even though that page is not trying to rank for those keywords.
-This technique was succesfully used on several occasions and serves to demonstrate the power of link-building.
+This technique was successfully used on several occasions and serves to demonstrate the power of link-building.

 Now consider how you go about building those links.
 You contact webmasters and other people with websites and ask them to link to you.
 It helps a lot to be friendly and give them feedback on their own site, mentioning broken links or forms and other things that could be improved.
 And to a large extent, you want to go on to develop and maintain relationships with as many of those webmasters as you can, because that’ll get you other links in addition to that first one.
 Just consider what Marketing Sherpa’s Wisdom 2007 publication quoted me on (look at #27).
 You need to network to build links.

 No matter how advanced spam-email software gets, it won’t network with other webmasters for you.
-It might let you include the url of the webmaster’s site in your email, but you’re still not getting a link.
-First of all, because these things show you don’t care about the webmaster you want a favour from.
+It might let you include the URL of the webmaster‘s site in your email, but you’re still not getting a link.
+First of all, because these things show you don’t care about the webmaster you want a favor from.
 So why should they care about you?
 The reaction goes something like: “Generic spam email?
 Delete. ”

 So that’s why you’re never getting anything to automate link-building.
 Right there, you’ve just lost your chance at ranking for anything mildly competitive.